ciselab/Lampion/Resources/DesignNotes.md

 These are not supported elements by our current implementation.
 Please see above for reasoning.

+### The CI is failing with some strange Class Path Errors????

+This can very well be from the Static Code-Parts as the Github CI is sometimes weird.
+Check if:

+1. it does not happen on your local machine with maven
+2. it does not happen on your local machine with docker
+3. it happens in both remote maven and docker ci

+For now I just added an Tag as "File" for it which means this test is not run in the CI.
+Please add a comment explaining why with the error message in the test.

 ## Miscellancelous

 ### Anonymus Shading of Java Transformers